|

 an electric Magicoal fire was provided.
 The lounge was particularly attractive,

-covered settees and occasional round tables.
-The tearoom was panelled in
+similarly covered settees and occasional round tables.
+The tearoom was panelled

-apple-birch framed in gilt and polished sycamore, and lit by an ornamental dome
+in apple-birch framed in gilt and polished sycamore, and lit by an ornamental

-of coloured glass and large rectangular windows.
-The furniture of this space
+dome of coloured glass and large rectangular windows.
+The furniture of this

-included chintz-covered armchairs and settees and six small wooden tables.
-The
+space included chintz-covered armchairs and settees and six small wooden

-floor was laid with Korkoid tiling over, which were laid Axminster carpet
+tables.
+The floor was laid with Korkoid tiling over, which were laid Axminster

 refreshments to passengers occupying the tearoom.
 The first-class ladies saloon